-France identifies suspected coordinator of Paris, Brussels attacks
+France identifies suspected coordinator of Paris, Brussels attacks | CNN

 Atar, also known as Abu Ahmad, is a cousin of the El Bakraoui brothers who blew themselves up in the Brussels Airport and metro attacks in March.

+Authorities believe Atar helped to radicalize at least one of the brothers online, according to a police report into the case seen by CNN.

-The 32-year-old Atar, who has dual Belgian and Moroccan nationality, is suspected of having directed the attacks from Syria, and he remains at large.
+Atar, 32, who has dual Belgian and Moroccan nationality, is suspected of having directed the attacks from Syria.
+He remains at large.

+In September, Belgian authorities were worried Atar was hiding somewhere in Western Europe and described him as “the highest ranking ISIS operative” to have emerged from the outskirts of Brussels.

+“That kind of individual comes to Western Europe for a reason,” a judicial source said, noting that as things get more desperate for ISIS in Syria and Iraq, they’ve been sending “a lot” of people back to Europe to launch attacks.

-The source said that investigators found proof on the laptop of one of the Bakraoui brothers.
+The source said investigators found proof of Atar’s connection to the Paris and Brussels attacks on the laptop of one of the Bakraoui brothers.

 Ibrahim and Khalid El Bakraoui both detonated suicide bombs in the March 22 attacks in the Belgian capital that killed 32 people and injured more than 300.